genughaben/world-development/README.md

 temperature_id     | INT     |      | temperatures

+# Tech Stack

+You can find an outline of the current tech stack in the [docker-compose.yml](airflow/docker/docker-compose.yml)

+The current setup consists of:
+* **Apache Airflow** as pipeline orchestrator, run with a SequentialExecutor (one container (*postgres*) for the webservice and one container (*webserver*) for the configuration database)
+* **Apache Spark** as cluster computing framework, run as a stand-alone cluster (one container (*spark-master*) for one master node, one container (*spark-worker-1*) as worker node)
+* **PostgreSQL** as target database where the final data schema and the data result
+* **AWS S3** as storage for the input data

+I choose this stack, as I wanted to create a locally executable version of the whole project, that with some adaptations (i.e. move to kubernetes) could be run in the cloud as well, i.e. AWS EKS.

 # Scenarios

 How would the current approach be changed if one of the following conditions materialized:

 ### 1. If the data was increased by 100x.

-To remove bottlenecks at the staging step, the temperature_staging which is currently performed by a PhythonOperator could be reformulated to a Spark Job.
+To remove bottlenecks at the staging step, the temperature_staging which is currently performed by a PythonOperator could be reformulated to a Spark Job.
 As such it could be run like the commodities_staging.py already is.
-In this project the Spark integration is using a stand-alone cluster with one master and one slave node.
+In this project the Spark integration is using a stand-alone cluster with one master and one worker node.
-This could be extended by adding more nodes.
+This could be extended by adding more worker nodes.
+For best performance also the [stage_commodities.py](airflow/docker/spark/scripts/stage_commodities.py) can be optimized.
 And obviously if this was not enough to be run on a single machine based on the docker-compose.yml a kubernetes implementation could be built and run on AWS or GCP.
 Postgres could manage 100x (100 GB in this case).
 But in order to be highly available a multi-machine setup couldb be used.